 What Role Do Central Banks Play in CBDR?

-- Interest Rate Decisions: Cause changes in price volatility and the CBDR range;
+- Interest Rate Decisions: Cause changes in price volatility and the CBDR range; You can be aware of these changes by using TradingFinder Central Bank Interest Rates Tool

-- Monetary Stimulus Actions: Affect price ranges by increasing or decreasing liquidity;
+- Monetary Stimulus Actions: Affect price ranges by increasing or decreasing liquidity

-- Currency Interventions: Lead to sudden changes in the CBDR range.
+- Currency Interventions: Lead to sudden changes in the CBDR range

 Which Days of the Week Are Best for CBDR?